Sancho and Ronaldo send reminders as Man Utd beat Sheriff, Lazio thrashed

 United's Premier League resurgence was interrupted by a lacklustre home defeat against Real Sociedad last week but they responded with a businesslike win in Chisinau where the match was played because of security concerns.

-Sancho, surprisingly left out of England's squad earlier on Thursday, slotted in United's opener in the 17th minute after a neat turn in the penalty area.
+Sancho, surprisingly left out of England's squad earlier on Thursday, slotted in United's opener in the 17th minute after receiving a pass from Christian Eriksen.

-Sheriff, who downed Real Madrid in the Bernabeu in last season's Champions League, offered an occasional threat but three-time European champions United were unruffled.
+Sheriff, who downed Real Madrid in the Bernabeu in last season's Champions League, offered an occasional threat but three-time European champions United were unruffled on their first ever trip to Moldova.

-They joined Sheriff on three points in Group E with Real Sociedad, who beat United last week, topping the standings on six points after beating Omonia Nicosia 2-1.
+Sancho said it was "unfortunate" not to be selected for England's Nations League games, but said: "I have to just keep focussing on myself and keep on working hard, week in and week out, that's what I'll do."

 Iranian forward Alireza Jahanbakhsh scored twice in Feyenoord's romp against Sturm Graz to move top of their group on goal difference with each club having three points.